 I’ve received several requests for some guidance about finding hats that work for specific face shapes.
 I’ve tried my hand at this topic before, but for real insight into the matter, I turned to my favorite milliner, Audi from Fashion for Nerds.
-How could someone who designs and hand-makes hats as gorgeous and flattering as these steer us wrong, I ask you?
+How could someone who designs and hand-makes gorgeous hats steer us wrong, I ask you?

 And, just as I expected, she’s outdone herself.
 So without further ado, I give you a comprehensive look at hat flattery by the incomparable Audi.

 From the 18th century until the mid 1960’s, hats were an essential part of any fashionable woman’s wardrobe.
 Milliners came out with new styles every season, and hats were purchased right alongside all the latest dresses, shoes, and jackets.
 As dress codes loosened in the ’60s and fashion began to cater more towards the young, hats gradually fell out of favor until the art of millinery was all but extinct.
 These days, hats still don’t enjoy the prominent place in our collective wardrobe that they once did, but they have begun to trickle back into fashion, and as they do, many women find themselves at a loss to figure out which styles suit them best.

 Now before I get into to choosing your best style, let’s talk about some of the basics of hats so that we’re speaking the same language.
 The two main parts of a hat are the crown and the brim, which are illustrated on the cloche style shown here.

 Cloches are noted for their deep, rounded crowns, but there are numerous other crown styles out there: high and tall, shallow, domed, flat, creased (as in a cowboy hat or fedora), slanting and asymmetrical, flared, the list goes on and on.